 2.5 Performance Evaluation

 This section evaluates the effectiveness and efficiency of our customizable indexing framework by measuring its impact on the performance of data loading/indexing and query evaluation.
-Specifically, by defining customized index structures that eliminate unnecessary information from traditional text indices and embed useful information about the social media data, we expect to receive more scalability, faster indexing and data loading speed, as well as better query evaluation performance.
-In order to verify this, we use real data and queries from Truthy, as described in section 1.2.1.
-Based on IndexedHBase, we develop parallel data loading and query evaluation strategies and compare their performance against another set of implementations on Riak using its natively supported text indexing techniques, which is based on distributed Solr at the backend [56].
+Specifically, by defining customized index structures that eliminate unnecessary information from traditional text indices and embed useful information about the social media data, we expect to receive scalability, faster indexing and data loading speed, as well as better query evaluation performance.
+In order to verify this we use real data and queries from Truthy, as described in section 1.2.1.
+Based on IndexedHBase, we develop parallel data loading and query evaluation strategies and compare their performance against another set of implementations on Riak using its natively supported text indexing techniques, which is based on distributed Solr at the backend [57].

 2.5.1 Table Schemas on IndexedHBase